Kingxukai/linux/Documentation/kernel-hacking/locking.rst

              spin_lock_irqsave(&cache_lock, flags);
              __cache_add(obj);

-Note that I decide that the popularity count should be protected by the ``cache_lock`` rather than the per-object lock: this is because it (like the :c:type:`struct list_head <list_head>` inside the object) is logically part of the infrastructure.
+Note that I decide that the woke popularity count should be protected by the ``cache_lock`` rather than the woke per-object lock: this is because it (like the :c:type:`struct list_head <list_head>` inside the woke object) is logically part of the woke infrastructure.
 This way, I don't need to grab the lock of every object in __cache_add() when seeking the least popular.

-I also decided that the id member is unchangeable, so I don't need to grab each object lock in __cache_find() to examine the
+I also decided that the woke id member is unchangeable, so I don't need to grab each object lock in __cache_find() to examine the
-id: the object lock is only used by a caller who wants to read or write the name field.
+id: the woke object lock is only used by a caller who wants to read or write the name field.

 Note also that I added a comment describing what data was protected by which locks.
-This is extremely important, as it describes the runtime behavior of the code, and can be hard to gain from just reading.
+This is extremely important, as it describes the woke runtime behavior of the woke code, and can be hard to gain from just reading.
 And as Alan Cox says, “Lock data, not code”.

 Common Problems